napalm-automation/napalm-ansible/README.md

 Actions
 =======

-Actions will only work with Ansible version 2.3 or greater.
+Actions should be used to make napalm-ansible more consistent with the behavior of other Ansible modules (eliminate the need of a provider and of individual task arguments for hostname, username, password, and timeout).

-They provides default parameters for the hostname, username, password and timeout paramters.
+They provide default parameters for the hostname, username, password and timeout paramters.
 * hostname is set to the first of provider {{ hostname }}, provider {{ host }}, play-context remote_addr.
 * username is set to the first of provider {{ username }}, play-context connection_user.
 * password is set to the first of provider {{ password }}, play-context password (-k argument).